ogrim/clj-obt/README.md

 Before tagging any text, you must set the path to the Oslo-Bergen-Tagger either by:

 * Calling `set-obt-path!`
-* or supply the path when calling `tag-text`
+* or supply the path when calling `obt-tag`

-you only need to set the path once.
+You only need to set the path once.
+Currently, only disambiguated bokmål is supported.

 ## License